What are we about?

 Leanne also trains teachers to assess neuromotor readiness for learning.
 She has taught in preschools for more than 10 years and now lecturers about early childhood education.

-She has articles printed in ‘The Space’ and ‘Teachers Matter’ Magazines and has featured on NewsTalkZB, RadioLive, Scoop and Voxy.
-Her first book Simply L.O.V.E Four keys to parenting success is due for publication later this year.
+She has articles printed in 'Early Education', 'The Space', ‘Teachers Matter’ Magazines and has featured on NewsTalkZB, RadioLive, Scoop and Voxy.
+Her debut book Simply L.O.V.E Four Easy Strategies to Unlock your Child's Mind and Heart was published in 2021.

-Leanne holds a post-graduate level qualification in Neuro Development Therapy (INPP), a B. Teaching (ECE), NZCATT, Certificate in bi-lateral integration, Dip.
-Children’s writing, Dip.
-Leadership, and is a registered New Zealand Teacher.
+Leanne holds a PGrad Dip. in Neuro Development Therapy (INPP), B. Teaching (ECE), NZCATT, NZCALNE, Dip.
+SBM, Cert.
+Bi-lateral Integration, Dip.
+Children's writing, Dip.
+Leadership, and is a Masters' Candidate, and a registered New Zealand Teacher.